ReedCS2-S20/Lec11-1/README.md

 There are plenty of good/better examples of using `vector` on-line.

-I'm hoping to also add a solution to Project 1 *Stats and Chats* that instead uses several of the STL containers, including `map`, also relies on `sort`.
+I've also added a solution to the Project 1 *Stats* program that instead uses several of the STL containers, including `unordered_map`, and also relies on `sort`.